jhuebel/hueos/README.md

 ## License

-This project is provided as-is for educational purposes.
-Feel free to use and modify as needed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Jason Huebel

 ## Documentation